josema88/Azure-Functions-Sample/readme.md

 ## Functions Project

 This project contains a CRUD for SQL Server DB using functions for each operation.
-In order to run locally the project you should configure a DB with a simple table that will contains 2 columns: id (integer and auto incremental) and nombre (varchar).
+In order to run locally the project you should configure a DB with a simple table that will contains 4 columns.

 ### Database setup